ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 | ResearchSubject.ndjson | Enrollment information |
 | Specimen.ndjson        | Sample information     |

 - `meta init` is a good example of where g3t differs from git!
-While in a git workflow you might go from `git add` straight to `git commit`, for adding files in g3t, we have to do `g3t add` > `g3t meta init` > `g3t commit` to track both the files and each file's metadata.
+While you might go from `git add` straight to `git commit` in a git workflow, we have to do `g3t add` > `g3t meta init` > `g3t commit` to track both the files and each file's metadata in g3t.
 - `meta init` focuses on creating metadata specific to the files you added.
 For your particular use case, you may also want to supply your own FHIR data, see [adding FHIR metadata](metadata.md)

 ### Check that the metadata is valid